puppetlabs/puppet-docs/source/guides/modules.markdown

 ## Naming

-Module names may only contain letters, numbers, underscores, and dashes (i.e. they must match the regular expression `[_-\w]+`).
-In particular, they may not contain the namespace separators `::` or `/`.
-While it might be desirable to allow module hierarchies, for now modules cannot be nested.

-In the filesystem modules are always referred to by the down-cased version of their name to prevent the potential ambiguity that would otherwise result.
+Module names may contain letters, numbers, and underscores, and their first character must be a lowercase letter or a number.
+(Prior to Puppet 0.24.6, module and class names could not begin with numbers.)
+That is, module names are subject to the same restrictions that apply to class names, with the added restriction that they cannot contain the namespace separator (`::`).

+Module and class names may also include dashes, but as this prevents their variables from being externally accessed, it is not recommended.
+When declaring classes, class and module names are treated case-insensitively.

+If you prefer regular expressions, all of the above can be summarized by saying module names must match the expression `[a-z0-9][a-zA-Z0-9_-]*`, and should probably match the expression `[a-z0-9][a-z0-9_]*`.

+Modules cannot be nested.
 The module name `site` is reserved for local use and should not be used in modules meant for distribution.

 # Internal Organisation